Black Rock Desert: History

 The Dooby Lane art installation was created by DeWayne "Doobie" Williams between 1978 and 1992.
 Guru Road, located about 2 miles north of Gerlach on Highway 34, consists of a series of art installations that include aphorisms and the names of local residents carved in to rocks.
 Larger installations such as "Ground Zero", Elvis, Imagination Station – Desert Broadcasting System (where the windows are TV frames with different panoramas) are also present.

 The first "Balls" rocket event was held at the desert in 1993, and in 1998, the first annual Gerlach Dash glider race from Reno to the desert was held.
-For its 30th anniversary, the Black Rock Press (University of Nevada, Reno) published a 1994 book of desert photographs.
+For its 30th anniversary in 1994, the Black Rock Press (University of Nevada, Reno) published a book of desert photographs.
 The Friends of the Black Rock/High Rock organized in 1999, and a National Conservation Area Act the next year created several protected areas of the desert.
 Also in 2000, Lisa O'Shea died seven days after being scalded in Double Hot Springs when she attempted to rescue two dogs, and the Bureau of Land Management subsequently fenced "Double Hot".

 21st century

-Jack Lee Harelson was fined $2.5 million in 2002 for archeological looting of Elephant Mountain Cave.
-In 2010, the Bureau of Land Management (BLM) Winnemucca District Office completed a roundup of 1,922 wild horses in the Calico Mountains Complex, of which 39 died of malnutrition due to overgrazing.
+Jack Lee Harelson was fined $2.5 million in 2002 for archaeological looting of Elephant Mountain Cave.
+In 2010, the Bureau of Land Management Winnemucca District Office completed a roundup of 1,922 wild horses in the Calico Mountains Complex, of which 39 died of malnutrition due to overgrazing.

 From 1990 to 2019, and starting again in 2022, the Black Rock Desert playa has been the location for the Burning Man festival.